Cluster algebras and snake modules: Relation between -systems and cluster algebras

 \section{Relation between $S$-systems and cluster algebras}

 In this section, we show that every equation in the $S$-system of type $A_n$ (respectively, $B_n$) corresponds to a mutation in some cluster algebra $\mathscr{A}$ (respectively, $\mathscr{A}'$) and every prime snake module of type $A_n$ (respectively, $B_n$) corresponds to some cluster variable in $\mathscr{A}$ (respectively, $\mathscr{A}'$).
-In particular, this proves that the Hernandez--Leclerc conjecture (Conjecture \ref{Hernandez--Leclerc conjecture}) is true for snake modules of types $A_{n}$ and $B_{n}$.
+In particular, this proves that the Hernandez-Leclerc conjecture (Conjecture \ref{Hernandez-Leclerc conjecture}) is true for prime snake modules of types $A_{n}$ and $B_{n}$.